 Uniform Below is our compulsory school uniform, we think that we look smart and that our uniform requirements match the active nature of our school day.
-Most of the school uniform can be purchased from local shops and supermarkets however the school jumper and PE t-shirt can only be bought at Vivienne's in Wadebridge. - white polo shirt - royal blue sweatshirt or cardigan - Plain dark (black or blue) leggings, joggers or shorts - plain black, grey or white socks - Trainers (preferably with velcro) PE kits are not needed in school but can be worn to school on a Friday for our Active Mile: - blue t-shirt, black shorts or skort, trainers or plimsolls, black leggings or tracksuit bottoms (for colder weather), royal blue embroidered hoodie (optional).
+Most of the school uniform can be purchased from local shops and supermarkets however the school sweatshirt/cardigan and PE t-shirt can only be bought at Viviennes Fabrics in Wadebridge. - white polo shirt - royal blue sweatshirt or cardigan - grey trousers, shorts or skirt - grey or black tights - plain black, grey or white socks - Completely black shoes or trainers (preferably with velcro) - Book baa To enable children to become more independent with going to the toilet, we ask parents to dress their children in trousers that do not need belts.
+Elasticated waists are preferable and are easier to pull up and down.
+Every Friday the whole school takes part in running an Active Mile around the school grounds.
+With this in mind the children should come to school on a Friday dressed in plain, dark, sporty bottoms (joggers, shorts), trainers and their normal white t-shirt and school jumper/cardigan.
+PE kits are not needed in school until the summer term.
 To enable children to become more independent with going to the toilet, we ask parents to dress their child in trousers that do not need belts.
 Elasticated waists are preferable and are easier to pull up and down.
 It would also be preferable if your child's shoes do not have laces or an open toe.
 Shoes with Velcro straps support children's independence.
-Waterproofs and Wellington boots Please provide a pair of wellington boots and waterproof trousers and coats (that stay at school) for your child so they can access the curriculum in the outside area.
+Waterproofs and Wellington boots Please provide a pair of wellington boots for your child so they can access the curriculum in the outside area.
 We will ask for these to come into school once we are settled with our routines.

-It is very much appreciated when all school clothing is clearly labelled including shoes.
+All school clothing is clearly labelled including shoes, please.
 The wearing of jewellery, other than stud earrings is not permitted.
 Water bottle Children learn best when they are hydrated.
 Please provide your child with a named water bottle and fill it with fresh, cool water each morning.
 We will replenish it throughout the day.
 Snack School fruit is provided by school for all children in Class R. There is no need to send your child in with anything additional.
-School meals Reception children are all entitled to a free school meal and menus will be accessible in the Autumn Term.
-Each day there is a choice of hot meals or jacket potatoes.
-However, if you would prefer to provide your own packed lunch please ensure that it is in a clearly labelled lunchbox.
+School meals Children in Reception, Years 1 and 2 are all entitled to a free school meal and menus will be accessible in the Autumn Term.
+Each day there is a choice of hot meals or jacket potatoes or pasta.
+We encourage all families to take up this free meal.
+If you would prefer to provide your own packed lunch on some days, please ensure that it is in a clearly labelled lunchbox.
 Please also ensure that packed lunches are healthy and balanced.
-Pupil Premium Your child may be eligible for Pupil Premium funding which is an additional source of funding for the school.
+Pupil Premium Your child may be eligible for Pupil Premium funding which is an additional source of funding for the school to further support your child.
 We collect the required data (your DoB and NI number) on the admission form to check whether your child is eligible.
 This data is shared with the Local Authority as part of the checking process.
 The data is held securely and is deleted when your child leaves school.
-Alongside additional funding, if eligible, your child may also qualify for free school meals when they no longer qualify for Universal Free School Infant Meals Toys Please discourage your child from bringing toys to school.
+Alongside additional funding, if eligible, your child may also qualify for free school meals when they no longer qualify for Universal Free School Infant Meals Tovs Please do not bring toys to school.
 They can cause disputes and children can become distressed if they are damaged or lost.
 Personal toys also hinder children from accessing the activities provided at school.
 What about security?